spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 * `Role = ROLE_SimulatedProxy`
 * `RemoteRole = ROLE_Authority`

-`ROLE_AutonomousProxy` indicates that this Actor is owned by a client and can receive client RPCs called on the Actor, as well as trigger server RPCs which are handled by the server.
-For more information on owning connection see the [Unreal doccumentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/OwningConnections)
+For more information on owning connection see the [Unreal documentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/OwningConnections)

-For more information about Actor roles, see [Unreal’s Actor Role documentation](https://wiki.unrealengine.com/Replication#A_Guide_To_Network_Roles).

 ## GDK authority

 As the GDK works with multiple [server-workers]({{urlRoot}}/content/glossary#workers), rather than a single server, authority needs to be dictated by SpatialOS so that authority is shared between server-workers.
-This means server-workers have authority over some Actors but don’t have authority over other Actors, depending on how SpatialOS assigns authority. **This is a key difference between the GDK and traditional Unreal networking!**
+This means server-workers have authority over some Actors but don’t have authority over other Actors, depending on how SpatialOS assigns authority. **This is a key difference between the GDK and native Unreal networking!**

-> We use the term “authoritative” when a server-worker has authority over and Actor and “non-authoritative” when it doesn’t.
+> We use the term “authoritative” when a server-worker has authority over an Actor and “non-authoritative” when it doesn’t.

 In the GDK, a server-worker is authoritative over an Actor if it has authority over the [schema]({{urlRoot}}/content/glossary#schema) [component]({{urlRoot}}/content/glossary#spatialos-component) `Position`).